tlorans/ClimateRisks/docs/source/intro.md

 On the other side, transition risk is a sword of Damocles over the high emitters stocks, that can potentially happen anytime in the coming years.

 In what follows, we will focus on the question about climate risk (in fact, carbon risk) pricing in equity markets.
-If a systematic carbon risk seems to exist according to Gorgen et al. (2019), the corresponding factors returns are puzzling.
-Pastor et al. (2021, 2022) investigated on this puzzling result and explain realized outperformance of green assets in the past decade due to unexpected change in climate concerns (attention shift).
+If a systematic carbon risk seems to exist according to Gorgen et al. (2020 {cite:p}`gorgen2020carbon`), the corresponding factors returns are puzzling.
+Pastor et al. (2021 {cite:p}`pastor2021sustainable`, 2022 {cite:p}`pastor2022dissecting`) investigated on this puzzling result and explain realized outperformance of green assets in the past decade due to unexpected change in climate concerns (attention shift).
-### The Brown-Minus-Green Factor or an Unconventional Risk Pricing
+### The Brown-Minus-Green Factor or Systematic Carbon Risk

-Gorgen et al. (2019) developed the carbon risk management project (Carima).
+Gorgen et al. (2020) developed the carbon risk management project (Carima).
 They propose to measure the carbon risk of a stock or a portfolio by considering the dynamics of stock prices.

 To do so, they developped and made public a Brown-Minus-Green Factor (BMG).
-The BMG factor construction is based various climate-related informations.
+The BMG factor construction is based various climate-related informations, but the purpose is to measure a potential systematic carbon risk priced by the markets.

 The Carima's BMG factor construction involves:
 1. The development of a scoring system to determine if a firm is green, neutral or brown